xmk2222/deep-learning-papers/README.md

 ![inception_module](./images/GoogleNet/Inception_module.png)

-1. 1×1 convolution is used as a dimension reduction module to reduce the computation.
+1. **1×1 convolution** is used as a dimension reduction module to reduce the computation.
 By reducing the computation bottleneck, depth and width can be increased
-2. When image’s coming in, different sizes of convolutions as well as max pooling are tried.
+2. When image’s coming in, **different sizes of convolutions** as well as max pooling are tried.
 Then different kinds of features are extracted.
-3. Global average pooling is used nearly at the end of network by averaging each feature map from 7×7 to 1×1, and authors found that a move from FC layers to average pooling improved the top-1 accuracy by about 0.6%.
+3. **Global average pooling** is used nearly at the end of network by averaging each feature map from 7×7 to 1×1, and authors found that a move from FC layers to average pooling improved the top-1 accuracy by about 0.6%.
-4. Auxiliary classifiers for combating gradient vanishing problem, also providing regularization.
+4. **Auxiliary classifiers** for combating gradient vanishing problem, also providing regularization.
-5. besides the network design, the other stuffs like ensemble methods, multi-scale and multi-crop approaches are also essential to reduce the error rate
+5. besides the network design, the other stuffs like **ensemble methods**, multi-scale and multi-crop approaches are also essential to reduce the error rate

 ![googlenet](./images/GoogleNet/googlenet.png)